tahershaker/SUSE-Rancher-Prime-Guide/1-Install/Rancher/2-Install-Rancher-Air-Gapped/README.md

 ./rancher-save-images.sh -l rancher-images.txt -i rancher-images.tar.gz
 ```

-Please Note: the above commands will download the Rancher Community edition from the public GitHub registry, if you are deploying `SUSE Rancher Prime` which is the enterprise edition, you ned to add to the rancher-save-image.sh command the -s option with the official `SUSE Rancher prime` registry (`./rancher-save-images.sh -l rancher-images.txt -i rancher-images.tar.gz -s <suse-rancher-prime-registry.com>`). to get the official Rancher Prime registry, please reach out to you `SUSE` representative.
+Please Note: the above commands will download the Rancher Community edition from the public GitHub registry, if you are deploying `SUSE Rancher Prime` which is the enterprise edition, you ned to add to the rancher-save-image.sh command the -s option with the official `SUSE Rancher prime` registry (`./rancher-save-images.sh -l rancher-images.txt -i rancher-images.tar.gz -s <suse-rancher-prime-registry.com>`).
+To get the official Rancher Prime registry, please reach out to you `SUSE` representative.

 ```bash
 # Make Script Executable